-2 Ways to make Sticky Notes open automatically at the Windows startup
+3 ways to make Sticky Notes open automatically at the Windows startup

 NOTE: We assume that you are already familiar with how to open Sticky Notes and how to work with them.
 If not, read:

 As you have seen, setting your Sticky Notes to open each time you log into your Windows computer or device is easy.
-If the first method we shared doesn’t work for you, the second absolutely will.
+If the first method we shared does not work for you, the second absolutely will.
 How much difference does it make for you to have Sticky Notes open automatically in Windows?
 Let us know with a comment below.